 Back in the late 1950s and early 1960s, the conventional wisdom of the Cold War held that the United States could come under nuclear attack by the Soviets at any time.
 Although there was no way to stop incoming missiles, we could certainly return the favor by launching our own missiles to wipe out vast portions of our enemy’s country.
 And so, the argument went, the very fact that any attack (even if successful) would also mean certain destruction of the attacker should serve as a powerful deterrent—the more missiles we build, the less chance we’ll need to use them!
 Thus, in the time-honored tradition of spending vast sums of money on absurdly illogical military projects, the United States government built nuclear-capable Atlas and Titan intercontinental ballistic missiles and Nike surface-to-air missiles—and planted them in hundreds of hardened underground launch facilities scattered around the country.

 A typical missile silo cost more than US$3 million to construct in 1960.
 However, almost as soon as many of these structures were built, they were obsolete, as newer, smaller, and equally unnecessary mobile missiles were put into service.
 So within a few years the military decommissioned and abandoned most of the missile silos—and then sold the properties for whatever they could get.
 Many of the sites simply lay unused and deteriorating for years.
-But in the last decade or so, there’s been a surge of interest in rehabilitating the sites, which are increasingly treated as collectors’ items of sorts.
-Recent prices have ranged from well under $100,000 for a fixer-upper bargain to tens of millions of dollars for a luxurious estate—complete with a private runway.
+But in the last couple of decades or so, there’s been a surge of interest in rehabilitating the sites, which are increasingly treated as collectors’ items of sorts.
+Prices have ranged from well under $100,000 for a fixer-upper bargain to tens of millions of dollars for a luxurious estate—complete with a private runway.
 Even at those prices, buyers get a great deal, considering how much it would cost to build something comparable today.

 Your New Digs